Fraud & Security

 People often ask us

-As added assurance, we have over a 120-year banking history.
+As added assurance, we have a banking history that spans more than 125 years.
 As one of America's largest family-controlled banks, we're known for our stability, financial discipline and long-term focus.
-Our time-tested strategies ensure that we'll be here for you now and in the future.
+Our time-tested strategies ensure that we'll be here for you both now and in the future.

 The first thing you can do is to use strong passwords and user IDs.
 Hackers always go for the most obvious passwords and login IDs.
-So think of a phrase, a song lyric or quote and throw in some capital letters, numbers and symbols.
-And never use personal information such as family names, birthdates, phone numbers, etc.
+So think of a phrase, song lyric or quote and add a few capital letters, numbers and symbols.
+And never use personal information such as family names, birthdates or phone numbers.

-It's also very important that you don't give your personal information to anyone who contacts you by phone, web, email or text message.
+It's also important to not share your personal information to anyone who contacts you by phone, web, email or text message.
 Personal information includes your Social Security number, account numbers or any other information that can be used to personally identify you.

 To report suspicious activity, contact us immediately at 866-567-7760.